threathunters-io/laurel/man/laurel.8.md

-`laurel` is an `auditd(8)` plug-in that parses Linux audit events, enriches them with local information, and transforms them into a JSONlines-based output format intended for consumption by log processing and SIEM software.
+`laurel` is an `auditd(8)` plug-in that parses Linux audit events, enriches them with local information, and transforms them into a JSON Lines-based output format intended for consumption by log processing and SIEM software.

 # OPTIONS